Light-based electron aberration corrector: Results

 We experimentally demonstrate the correction of spherical aberration of an electron beam induced by focusing system of a scanning electron microscope column equipped with a field-emission source.
-The aberration and its correction are shown via monitoring a highly magnified point-projection image of an optical standing wave, which serves as an etalon sample.
-The aberration is corrected via spatial phase modulation of the electron beam induced by interaction with a shaped light beam, which we refer to as the optical field electron modulator (OFEM).
+The aberration and its correction are shown via monitoring a highly magnified point-projection image of an optical standing wave, generated by two counter-propagating laser pulses in the perpendicular direction with respect to the electron beam, which serves as an etalon sample.
+The aberration is corrected via spatial phase modulation of the electron beam induced by interaction with a shaped pulsed light beam, propagating in the opposite direction to the electrons, which we refer to as the optical field electron modulator (OFEM).
 Specifically, we apply Laguerre–Gauss (LG) mode of charge one.
 Although the LG beam acts similarly to a convex lens close to the center of the beam, it fundamentally differs from conventional electron lenses by introducing strong spherical aberration of negative sign enabling the compensation of spherical aberration induced by the traditional electron optics.